 Fly In And Out Of Different Airports

-Often flying in and out of different airports can save you time and money — for example, flying into Paris and fly home from London.
+Often flying in and out of different airports can save you time and money — for example, flying into Paris and flying home from London.

 This prevents you from wasting time and money backtracking to a city you already visited so you can spend more time exploring somewhere new.
 It also lets you expand where you visit so you’re not stuck to a small region for the sole purpose of needing to stay near a specific airport.